Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/GMP/README.md

   * ``cpeAMD`` generates an unused option warning when ``-mcmodel=large`` is used so it is omitted from the options in the ``cpeAMD`` version.

+### Version 6.2.1 from CPE 21.06 on

+  * The EasyConfig file is a mix of the CSCS one and one at use in the University of Antwerpen with more built-in checks, and some further sanity checks were added.

+  * Check in the log files for the results of the test suite: Grep for "Testsuite", and there are multiple such tables.